European Union climate and energy package: Final adoption

 The plan was concluded rapidly: it was adopted at the European Council on 11 and 12 December 2008, and was voted by the European Parliament one week later.
 The initial deadline for the adoption of the package in the Parliament was March 2009.
-However, protests from some countries arose regarding the modalities for achieving these objectives, notably because of the economic and financial crisis, which caused tough negotiations between countries.
+However, protests from some countries arose regarding the modalities for achieving these objectives, notably because of the Great Recession, which caused tough negotiations between countries.

 The European Council of 11 and 12 December 2008 definitively adopted the package, but modified the initial measures.
 The 27 Heads of State and governments finally agreed to implement the 20-20-20 targets: by 2020, reduce by 20% the emissions of greenhouse gases compared to 1990 levels, increase by 20% the energy efficiency in the EU and to reach 20% of renewables in total energy consumption in the EU.
 As for the auctioning of emission of greenhouse gases, a gradual introduction is scheduled: companies will have to buy 20% of allowances from 2013, 70% in 2020 and 100% in 2027.
 However, if no international agreement is reached in the next years, the industrial companies most exposed to international competition will benefit free allocation of quotas.
 Finally, in the sector of electricity, exceptions are envisaged for the new member states until 2020, while the auctioning of all the allowances will be effective from 2013 for other EU members.
 The package was then submitted to the European Parliament from 15 to 18 December.
 The EU aims to lead the world towards climate neutrality by the year 2050.